Quality of Life Survey 6 (2020/21)

 The launch presentation was responded to by a panel of guest speakers chaired by GCRO’s new Executive Director, Mr Rashid Seedat.
 The panel included Dr Nic Spaull, Co-principal Investigator of the NIDS-CRAM survey and Senior Researcher, Economics Department, Stellenbosch University; Cllr Aletta Mashigo, SALGA Gauteng Chairperson and Councillor, City of Ekurhuleni; Mr Ray Hartley, Deputy Director, Brenthurst Foundation; Dr Ayodele Odusola, SA Resident Representative UNDP; and an overarching response from Mr Mduduzi Mbada on behalf of the Honourable Premier of Gauteng, Mr David Makhura.
 A recording of the event is available on our YouTube channel.

 GCRO has published preliminary analysis of the data in two reports: Quality of Life Survey 6 (2020/21): Overview report and Effects of the COVID-19 pandemic on the Gauteng city-region, and an interactive visualisation: The Quality of Life Index 2020/21.
-The dataset will be freely available under the CC BY-SA 4.0 license from the DataFirst service from October 2021.
+The dataset will be freely available under the CC BY 4.0 license from the DataFirst service from October 2021.
 Additional in-depth analysis and outputs will be published over the coming months.

 Naidoo, Y., & de Kadt, J. (2021).
 Quality of Life Survey 6 (2020/21): Quality of Life Index methodology.
 Johannesburg: Gauteng City-Region Observatory (GCRO).